guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/workbook/worksheets/communication_assessment.md

 # Communication Effectiveness Assessment for Cooperative Trustees

 ## Purpose
-This assessment tool is designed for cooperative trustees to critically evaluate and enhance their organization's communication efficacy.
-It facilitates the identification of current strengths and strategic areas for improvement in communication practices, aligning with governance responsibilities.
+This assessment tool helps cooperative trustees evaluate and enhance their organization's communication efficacy.
+It identifies strengths and areas for improvement in communication practices, aligning with governance responsibilities.

 ## Instructions
 1. Rate your cooperative's communication practices on a scale of 1-5 for each item.
-2. Aggregate scores for each section to identify performance trends and areas requiring attention.
+2. Aggregate scores to identify performance trends and areas for improvement.
-3. Prioritize key strengths and areas necessitating strategic intervention.
+3. Prioritize strengths and areas for strategic intervention.
-4. Formulate a concrete action plan based on the assessment outcomes, integrating it into governance objectives.
+4. Formulate an action plan based on assessment outcomes, integrating it into governance objectives.

 ## Rating Scale
 1 = Seldom/Minimal